Primitive markings: Origin

 The dun coat and attendant primitive or "dun factor" markings reflect the wild type coat and are observed in all equine species.
 Some cave paintings depict horses as being dun and with the primitive markings.
 The Przewalski's horse is dun-colored with primitive markings.
 So, too, are horse breeds such as the Konik and the Heck horse, "bred back" to resemble the now-extinct tarpan, many of which are grullo or mouse dun in color.

-While no dun horse is without a dorsal stripe, primitive markings also sometimes occur on horses of other colors, particularly those with sooty characteristics and newborn foals.
+Every dun horse has a dorsal stripe, and some dun horses also have additional primitive markings.
+Some non-dun horses may also show primitive markings, namely newborn foals and horses with the non-dun 1 gene.
 Primitive markings in horses are an example of atavism: preservation of or reversion to ancestral type.
 While primitive markings are closely linked with the dun coat colors, the variations of expression and presence in non-dun horses suggest that the markings themselves may be governed by a separate genetic mechanism.

 Dorsal stripe

-Of equids other than horses, all except the mountain zebra show a distinct dorsal stripe.
+Equids other than horses also exhibit a distinct dorsal stripe.
 Among domesticated donkeys, most have a black dorsal stripe, though it can be difficult to see on melanistic individuals.
 In the African wild ass, the dorsal stripe is thin but distinct and black.
 In Przewalski's horse, the dorsal stripe is usually dark brown, while it is black in the bred-back tarpan.
 In the plains zebra, the dorsal stripe is narrow and edged by white, while in Grevy's zebra, it is quite bold.
 The dorsal stripes of the onager and kiang are dark brown and especially vivid.

 The dorsal stripe reflects the original coat color of the horse.
 Those on bay duns may be black or reddish, while those on red duns are distinctly red.
 Dorsal stripes on dun horses with the cream gene seem unaffected by cream: smoky black-duns ("smoky grullas"), buckskin-duns ("dunskins"), and palomino-duns ("dunalinos") have black, brown, or red dorsal stripes, as well.
-So-called "countershading dorsals", which are dorsal stripes occurring on non-dun horses, are a darker shade of the horse's coat color.
-Countershading dorsal stripes may be seasonal, waning, or disappearing altogether during a particular time of year.